 Now since $\frac{1}{4}B_{r^{0}_{B}}\subset B_{\frac{1}{2}r^{0}_{B}}\subset B_{r}$, we have:

 Now we can use the conformal invariance for energy integral to change all the flat connection $\nabla_{0}$ and flat metric $ds^{2}_{0}$ to hyperbolic connection $\nabla$ and hyperbolic metric $ds^{2}_{-1}$.
-Summing the above inequality on all balls in $\mathcal{B}_{2-}$, and using Theorem \ref{energy gap} and the following Remark \ref{energy gap remark 1} together with inequality \ref{construction of w}, we can get the following inequality by similar arguments as those in inequalities $(29)$ and $(30)$ in \cite{Z}:
+Summing the above inequality on all balls in $\mathcal{B}_{2-}$, and using Theorem \ref{energy gap} and Remark \ref{energy gap remark 1} together with inequality (\ref{construction of w}), we can get the following inequality by similar arguments as those in \cite[(29)(30)]{Z}:

-Combing inequalities on $\mathcal{B}_{2+}$ and $\mathcal{B}_{2-}$, we get the inequality \ref{comparison inequality1}.
+Combing inequalities on $\mathcal{B}_{2+}$ and $\mathcal{B}_{2-}$, we get the inequality (\ref{comparison inequality1}).

-\textbf{$2^{\circ}$ Inequality \ref{comparison inequality2}:} We divide $\mathcal{B}_{2}$ into two disjoint sub-collections $\mathcal{B}_{2+}$ and $\mathcal{B}_{2-}$, with $\mathcal{B}_{2+}=\{B^{2}_{j}:\mu B^{2}_{j}\subset B^{1}_{\alpha}\ or\ \mu B^{2}_{j}\cap\mathcal{B}_{1}=\emptyset\}$.
+\textbf{$2^{\circ}$ Inequality (\ref{comparison inequality2}):} We divide $\mathcal{B}_{2}$ into two disjoint sub-collections $\mathcal{B}_{2+}$ and $\mathcal{B}_{2-}$, with $\mathcal{B}_{2+}=\{B^{2}_{j}:\mu B^{2}_{j}\subset B^{1}_{\alpha}\ or\ \mu B^{2}_{j}\cap\mathcal{B}_{1}=\emptyset\}$.
 For collection $\mathcal{B}_{2+}$, similar method also gives:

 For subcollection $\mathcal{B}_{2-}$, we use similar proof as above.
 Here we identify $4\mu B^{2}_{j}$ with a sub-disk centered at the origin of the Poincar\'e disk again, and get an isometric representation $(B_{r^{0}_{B}}, ds^{2}_{-1})$.
 In the construction of $w$, we change the role of $u$ and $u_{1}$.
 Let the comparison map be,